Sgakuya/Sgakuya/README.md

 - 👋 Hi, I’m Smith Gakuya
 - 👀 I am currently in search of an Entry Level Software Engineering position.
 Otherwise, I’m interested in working on any cool projects, especially if     their goal is to help underrepresented groups in the society.
-- 🌱 I’m a senior from 🇰🇪Kenya majoring in Computer Science major at Middlebury project.
+- 🌱 I’m a recent graduate from Middlebury college with a major in Computer Science, originally from Kenya🇰🇪.
 - 💞️ I’m looking to collaborate primarily on any full stack projects.
-- 📫 How to reach me: Phone - +1(802)458-5296, Email: sgakuya@middlebury.edu
+- 📫 How to reach me: Phone - +1(802)458-5296, Email: smithgakuya@gmail.com

 <!---
 Sgakuya/Sgakuya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.